wdl339/chfs/docs/lab1/lab1.md

 ```

 Then you will see a `handin.tgz` file under the root directory of this project.
 Please rename it in the format of: `lab1_[your student id].tgz`, and upload this `.tgz` file to Canvas.
+If you use docker environment, remember to execute the `handin.sh` in the docker environment.
+You can use `docker cp` command to copy your `handin.tgz` file from the docker environment to host.